Environmental Management

 We believe that enhancing the environmental awareness of all employees and encouraging them to better understand environmental issues are essential to promote our environmental activities.

-| Initiative | Target | Details/Results (FY2023) |
+| Initiative | Target | Details |

 |---|---|---|

-| Briefing session at the start of the term | KDDI Group personnel responsible for environmental ISO | Themes: KDDI's environmental management system (EMS), environmental laws and regulations, details of new regulation revisions, trends in environmental issues (reduction of energy consumption (energy conservation), waste reduction, water consumption reduction, etc.) Participants: Attended by 18 representatives from 9 out of 10 departments (90% of the targeted departments) and 17 representatives from 10 out of 12 group companies (83% of the targeted companies) |
+| Briefing session at the start of the term | KDDI Group personnel responsible for environmental ISO | Themes: KDDI's environmental management system (EMS), environmental laws and regulations, details of new regulation revisions, trends in environmental issues (reduction of energy consumption (energy conservation), waste reduction, water consumption reduction, etc.) |

-| Training of internal environmental auditors | Held seminars and study sessions to train 2 auditors | |
+| Training of internal environmental auditors | Trained through seminars and study sessions | |

-| E-learning | All employees of KDDI Group *2 | Theme: "Understanding the Strengthening of Management Infrastructure - KDDI's Initiatives for Utilizing Renewable Energy to Achieve Carbon Neutrality" Trainees: 7,512 (79% of the target personnel) |
+| E-learning | All employees of KDDI Group *1 | Theme: "Understanding the Strengthening of Management Infrastructure - KDDI's Initiatives for Utilizing Renewable Energy to Achieve Carbon Neutrality" |

-| Internal seminar | All employees | Theme: "The Need for a Circular Economy and KDDI's Initiatives" Participants: 156 |
+| Internal seminar | All employees | Theme: "The Need for a Circular Economy and KDDI's Initiatives" |

 | Education | All employees | Internal newsletter theme: "Considering the Waste Problem: Business from Social Issues," "Products, sales methods, and purchasing behavior that consider waste reduction and environmental issues, etc." |

-- *2Excludes key management positions.
+- *1Excludes key management positions.

 Acquiring the Eco ICT Mark

-KDDI has acquired the Eco ICT Mark established by the ICT Ecology Guideline Council *3 to work toward improving environmental consciousness and reducing environmental impacts.
+KDDI has acquired the Eco ICT Mark established by the ICT Ecology Guideline Council *2 to work toward improving environmental consciousness and reducing environmental impacts.

 Green Supported by ICTs